eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

 ## <a id="word-generation"></a>Word Generation

 The first order of business was generating plausible words.
 I'm not sure if Bing ignores nonsense words.
 In fact, I don't know if there's any critera that Bing filters by.
-Anyway, to generate words, I just sampled a bit of code from [here](https://j11y.io/javascript/random-word-generator/).
-Turns out that merely alternating between consonants and vowels results in some pretty fun words.
+Anyway, to generate words, I just sampled a bit of code from [here](https://j11y.io/javascript/random-word-generator/), which simply alternates vowels and consonants.

 <pre><code>